mediacloud/backend/doc/api_2_0_spec.md

 ###Grab stories from the processed stream

-Since the subset is now processed we can obtain all of its stories by repeatedly list_subset_processed and changing the last_processed_stories_id parameter.
-This is shown in the python code below where process_stories is a user provided function to process this data.
+Since the subset is now processed we can obtain all of its stories by repeatedly querying list_subset_processed and changing the last_processed_stories_id parameter.
+This is shown in the Python code below where process_stories is a user provided function to process this data.

 ```python
 import requests